 STATE FORMATION REQUIREMENTS

-On August 26, 1991, Texas become one of only either states to recognize a Limited Liability Company as a new form of business organization.
+On August 26, 1991, Texas become one of the earliest states to recognize a Limited Liability Company as a new form of business organization.
 The state of Texas and the limited liability company (LLC) both embrace business-friendly principles.
 The LLC offers entrepreneurs the benefit of liability protection without the burdensome corporate structure.

 That's why by 1996, the Limited Liability Company became a very popular business formation type in the United States, and every jurisdiction formed LLC statues.
 The LLC is popular in the state of Texas and elsewhere due to its flexibility and personal liability protection.